imgeng/imageengine-react/README.md

-# Dedicated React components for ImageEngine integration
+# React components for ImageEngine integration

 Hassle-free way to deliver optimized responsive images in your React applications.